girder/large_image/docs/development.rst

 Development Environment
 -----------------------

 To set up a development environment, you can use tox.
-Use the ``core`` environment instead of the ``test`` environment if you aren't using Girder.
-This is not required to run tests:
+This is not required to run tests.
+The ``dev`` environment allows for complete use.
+The ``test`` environment will also install pytest and other tools needed for testing.
+Use the ``core`` environment instead of the ``dev`` environment if you aren't using Girder.

+For OSX users, specify the ``dev-osx`` environment instead; it will install only the cross-platform common sources.

+You can add a suffix to the environment to get a specific version of python (e.g., ``dev-py311`` or ``dev-osx-py310``.

 .. code-block:: bash

-   tox --devenv /my/env/path -e test
+   tox --devenv /my/env/path -e dev

 and then switch to that environment: